• Return to the Home Page.

 • 3.)
 Verbal or written acceptance of a referral to another health-care practitioner indicates consent to share all clinical information with that practitioner without time limitation.

 • 4.)
 Cases of threat to self or others to protect those concerned.
 In these cases, Dr. Berger reserves the right to decline accepting a client for counseling or to terminate ongoing therapy, and may need to contact any persons at risk for injury and/or the local authorities as appropriate.
+Any contacts received that are of a derogatory and/or possibly threatening nature may also be reported to the police, the person's place of employment, and/or significant others.
 In addition, information may be shared with other English speaking therapists in Japan in cases where a client exhibits a physically dangerous or harassing nature with their therapist in order to protect the English speaking mental health community.

 • 5.)
 Dr. Berger does not use encrypted e-mail and will reply to e-mails received as if they were private correspondences.
 Because of this, there is always the small risk of a privacy leak from the internet and/or one's e-mail inbox (cell phone/computer etc.), or mail being viewed during maintenance by an internet service provider etc., if a client chooses to use these methods of communication.
 The same would apply for letters sent or received through the postal service.